joel-day/SQL-Database-for-Supermarket/README.md

 SQL &amp; Python

 # Data
-This data set is small enough to store on a local MySQL server, but complex enough to practice feature transformations, create complex views, and resemble real-world supermarkets.
+Thw data set is small enough to store on a local MySQL server, but complex enough to practice feature transformations, create complex views, and resemble the real-world.
 The data was originally web scraped by Karanth in 2020 but downloaded from kaggle.
 The executable, in its current state, is designed to be run on a per instance basis.
 The schema is static; in other words, the CSV files must adhere to the current structure to be properly ingested.

 ## Supermarket Database EER Diagram
 ![image](https://github.com/joel-day/SQL-Database-for-Supermarket/assets/105340191/e223bfd5-7649-4e37-8b6d-7e03e8eeab29)